ongaro09/my-projects/README.md

 I'm foreign to web dev, but as a consumer, I find web-based apps as often slow and sometimes I get frustrated when I want to get my work done within a set time-frame.
 Average consumers in Kenya like myself don't own 'super-fast' computers.
 I wonder why web developers don't target this critical mass.

+Other scripts like gyte are meant to keep things simple, but overall the goal is to enhance productivity.

 ## How to Use